 We started the day off by walking from our hotel over to Nijo (or Nijo-jo) Castle.
 Nijo Castle was the primary home or place of ruling for the Tokugawa Shogunate.
 The Tokugawa shogunate was a feudal regime that controlled Japan during a period of time referred to as the Edo Period.
 The Edo period gets its name from the capital city at the time, Tokyo.
 Although the actual capital was in Tokyo, the shogunate kept the Imperial Court, and thus a lot of the real power, in Kyoto.
 The timeframe that the Tokugawa shogunate ruled from Nijo castle spanned from1603 until 1868, when it was abolished during the Meiji Restoration.

 The castle itself was amazing.
 Many areas of the castle had been damaged or burned down over the years but most of it has been restored to its original design.
-The castle had two moats and two surrounding walls, one outside the main gate and another on the inside.

 The inside of the palace was also very impressive.
 There were numerous paintings on the walls of each room as well as the hallways.
 Unfortunately we were not allowed to take photographs inside but here is one I found on the web.